-The quest for the perfect crispy Persian rice, known as Tahdig, is a culinary journey many home cooks embark on.
+The quest for the perfect crispy Persian rice, known as Tahdig, is a dish many home cooks embark on.
 This recipe demystifies the process, delivering a gloriously golden, crunchy crust alongside fluffy, perfectly cooked rice, all elevated by a topping of spiced golden chickpeas.
 Whether you’re new to Persian cuisine or a seasoned pro, this guide breaks down the steps to achieve that coveted Tahdig texture.
 It’s more than just rice; it’s a celebration of texture and flavor, designed to impress at any meal.

 Crispy Persian Rice (Tahdig) with Golden Chickpeas